 Leaf Miners

-Then I found out there were many insects that exhibit the same behavior, there are even citrus leaf miners I found out when my neighbor’s citrus plants saw the same damage.
-Luckily they are treated the same way, so that makes it easy because you don’t have to identify the exact leaf miner you have to treat for it.
+I found out when my neighbor’s saw the same damage on her lemon bushes.
+Luckily they are treated the same way, making it easy because you don’t have to identify the leaf miner.
+You have to treat for it.

 Do your leaves look like someone has drawn squiggly lines on them?
-If your answer is “yes” then you’re most like dealing with leaf miners.
-Today, we’ll be talking about how you can identify these pests and control them in the garden.
-Let’s get started!
+If your answer is “yes,” then you’re most like dealing with leaf miners.

 Identifying Leaf Miners